gnugat/gnugat.github.io/_carew/posts/2014-06-18-learn-sf2-composer-part-1.md

 ## Conclusion

-And that's everything you need to know about composer for now.
+And that's everything you need to know about Composer for now.
 Let's commit our
 work:

     git add -A